DELTA STATE GOVERNMENT

 Ensuring Accessible and Transparent Justice for a Better Society: Welcome to the Ministry of Justice.

-Ekemejero Ohwovoriole SAN
+Ekemejero Ohwovoriole, SAN

 Our Vision